DO2JMG/dxlAPRS_Scanner/README.md

 ### Whitelist example :

-Add frequencies in kilohertz and bandwidth in khz to the list.
+Add frequencies in kilohertz,bandwidth khz and afc to the list.
 Frequencies are separated by a new line.

 ```
-  405700,6
+  405700,6,5
-  402300,6
+  403000,18,8
-  401100,6
+  401100,6,5
 ```

 ### Allowed options: